 Carpet maintenance should be tailored to the specific fiber used in the carpet.
 Generally, carpet care includes vacuuming and prompt attention to spills.
 Our carpets were selected for their ability to withstand normal wear and tear with minimum care.
-When available, a booklet will be given to you at your New Home Orientation.
-There is no express warranty of any kind, or implied warranty which will prescribe a carpet care program for your specific carpet pile fiber.
+When available, a booklet will be given to you at your New Home Orientation which will prescribe a carpet care program for your specific carpet pile fiber.